The European Union's AI Act Summary

 The complete implementation timeline can be found at https://artificialintelligenceact.eu/implementation-timeline/

-Reviewed and enhanced: Luis Vinay
+Writer: Luis Vinay

 Gastón Raúl Valdés August 26, 2024